 From Mediterranean style resorts to craftsman-inspired hideaways, California’s luxurious oceanfront hotels offer an incredible range of ways to spend the night in style.
 There is the scenery, with spots along the North Coast overlooking rugged, hidden coves, while hotels in Southern California let you wake up to views of sand, surfers and dolphins.
 Add luxury spas, fine dining, pools, classes, golf courses and other hotel amenities, and you have lodgings as spectacular as their settings.

 While Big Sur is all about nature, that doesn’t mean you have to rough it when you visit.
-In fact, the region boasts some of the state’s most celebrated accommodations, with ultra-luxurious rooms, top-notch spas and facilities, and unforgettable dining experiences.
+In fact, the region boasts some of the state’s most celebrated accommodation, with ultra-luxurious rooms, top-notch spas and facilities and unforgettable dining experiences.
 At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs, and enormous picture windows provide unparalleled views of sea and sky.
-(If you like to whale-watch from your bed, you’ve found your dream destination.)
-Due to the current road closures turning the area around Post Ranch Inn into a temporary island, the resort is offering an exclusive new way to arrive—via helicopter from Monterey.
-Once you arrive, there’s even a luxury car available for guests who need local wheels, and a shuttle that cruises you around the Big Sur coast.
+(If you like to whale-watch from your bed, you’ve found your dream destination).
+There’s even a luxury car available for guests who need local wheels, and a shuttle that cruises you around the Big Sur coast.